 John takes a hands-on, innovation-focused approach to the practice of law, drawing upon his vast litigation experience to help legal teams “find the winning way.”

 Highly active in the legal community, John is involved in the International Association Defense Counsel, American Bar Association, Defense Research Institute, Chief Litigation Counsel Association, and Federal Bar Association, among others.
-He is also a fellow in the invitation-only Litigation Counsel of America.
+He is also a senior fellow in the invitation-only Litigation Counsel of America.

 Managed the defense of a major forest products company’s extensive asbestos personal injury litigation.
 Restructured the company’s asbestos litigation process, building an in-house national counsel capability, overseeing an eight-figure external budget and leading a 28-member team, including 14 attorneys.
 Took leadership role in developing a plan to achieve a permanent resolution of the mass asbestos tort liability through Bankruptcy Section 524 (g) plan of reorganization.
 (Prior to joining Robins Kaplan)